 - Yet Another Related Posts Plugin

 Many site owners feel the need to run regular backups of their sites using one of the many backup plugins available.
 These plugins place a huge load on our servers during the archiving process, so much so that, per our Terms of Service, we disallow the use of such backup plugins between the hours of 6 am and 11 pm Pacific time.
 Performing your own backups will also bring your site to a crawl during the backup process.
-At Happy Dog, we perform automatic nightly backups of your site for you so we feel these plugins are unneccessary, plus they tend to fill up your hard drive space quickly.
+At Happy Dog, we perform automatic nightly backups of your site for you, at no additional cost, so we feel these plugins are unneccessary, plus they tend to fill up your hard drive space quickly.
 Your nightly backup is off-loaded to a separate backup server so it's always safe in the event of a catastrophic hard drive failure.
-If you ever need a copy of your backup for restoration purposes please submit a support ticket with that request and we'll be ahppy to supply you with that.
+If you ever need a copy of your backup for restoration purposes please submit a support ticket with that request and we'll be happy to supply you with that.

-Caching Plugins Can Help
+Caching Plugins Are Essential

 Caching plugins are a great way to speed up your page loads and we highly recommend them.
 But because our web servers use LiteSpeed software, we offer the Wordpress LiteSpeed Caching Plugin as a superior alernative to all the others.
 The Wordpress LiteSpeed Caching Plugin integrates with the LiteSpeed server software in a way that no other caching plugin can, resulting in superior performance gains.
 If you would like us to enable this plugin for your account just let us know by submitting a support ticket with your request.
 Note, the Wordpress LiteSpeed Caching Plugin cannot be used with any other caching plugin.
 When switching to the Wordpress LiteSpeed Caching Plugin you will first need to deactivate your old caching program.